robstave/attiny85-latex/readme.md

 In a bit of a time crunch, so I will not be maintaining this too much.
 We will see.
 If it really is working out for you, fork and let it take on a life of its own.

----

-## ChatGTP Friendly

-There is a Chat friendly feature here.
-Use the Concat command to glom all the files into on file.

-According to https://platform.openai.com/tokenizer its under 5k.
-So you can just paste the whole thing into o-1 mini and ask away.
-Way better than copilot.

-Edit the file_list.yaml if you want to add or remove files from the context.

----

 ## License

 This project is licensed under the [MIT License](LICENSE).